fairandsmart/right-consent/_overview/05-privacy-center.md

 position: left
 ---

-A configurable Privacy center dedicated interface allows to consult all consent and preferences given by a single user.
-It can be accessed by an operator or by the enduser itself.
+A configurable Privacy Center dedicated interface allows to consult all consents and preferences given, to extract past receipt and to change choices.

+It can also be accessed by an operator or by the end-user itself.